joakim/kay/README.md

 ## Cells

 It's cells all the way down, from environment to values.
-Cells consist of slots (properties), code (statements and expressions) and methods (functions).
+Cells consist of slots (properties), expressions and methods.
 Cells communicate by [message signaling](https://en.wikipedia.org/wiki/Cell_communication_(biology)).
 Signals are dynamically matched against the signatures of the cell's [receptor](https://en.wikipedia.org/wiki/Cell_surface_receptor) methods.
 A receptor is responsible for the [transduction](https://en.wikipedia.org/wiki/Signal_transduction) of the received signal and for producing a response.

 There's no inheritance, only [cloning](https://en.wikipedia.org/wiki/Clone_%28cell_biology%29), [composition](https://en.wikipedia.org/wiki/Composition_over_inheritance) and [protocols](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)) ([phenotypes](https://en.wikipedia.org/wiki/Phenotype)).
 The [lineage](https://en.wikipedia.org/wiki/Cell_lineage) of a cell is recorded.